D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- Moore (12 red zone targets) has been the recipient of 25.5% of his team's 47 red zone pass attempts.

-- The Panthers, who rank 26th in the NFL in points scored, have attempted a pass 56.8% of the time while running the ball 43.2% of the time.
+- The Panthers, who rank 26th in the NFL in points scored, have dropped back to pass 56.8% of the time while running the ball 43.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Saints.